Emil KowalskiDesign Engineer

 Great animations feel natural

-People love the dynamic island, because it feels natural, almost like a living organism.
+People love the dynamic island.
+It feels natural, almost like a living organism.

 I highly suggest playing around with spring animations in your projects.
 Below is a visualizer that can help you understand how spring animations are influenced by different parameters.